 I’m not really big on New Year’s resolutions, but I appreciate this idea of letting your animals guide you toward healthier, happier living.
 What better time than in January, when we’re all ready for a fresh start?

-Here are five ways our beloved animal companions (especially dogs) can help us achieve our goals in 2015:
+Here are five ways our beloved animal companions (especially dogs) can help us achieve our goals in the new year:

 1. Live healthy every day: Walking your dog every single day (or even twice a day!) is an easy and fun way to add aerobic fitness to your routine without even realizing it.
 (Those of you with dogs know what I mean.)
 And if you’ve always wanted a dog but haven’t yet adopted one, a loyal and enthusiastic (albeit furry) walking partner could be just the motivational boost you’re looking for.
 In fact, according to the University of Western Australia, new dog owners walked an additional 48 minutes per week.
 For more on the amazing health benefits of walking your dog, check out this article.